Artraxon/unexBot/README.md

 ## How do I use it?

 There are both a docker image and a fat-jar (a jar that includes all dependencies) available.
-You can also build the fat-jar on your own using
+You can also build the fat-jar on your own using:

 ```bash
 gradle shadowJar
 ```

-or if you want to create the docker image run while having the docker daemon running (and having access to it)
+or if you want to create the docker image run while having the docker daemon running (and having access to it):

 ```bash
 gradle dockerBuildImage
 ```